Degree: MA Fine Art

 Deriving much of my source material from personal photos, observational drawings and sketches, there is often a suggested narrative - though the viewer can draw their own conclusions.

-Much of my work originates in a recognisable world: from lost souls in pub interiors, recreational scenes in rural landscapes; wild, stormy seas with freezing bathers, or ghostly, semi-abstract seascapes to urban milieus in which figures look off into the distance, absorbed in solitude, facing the unknown future.
-These are everyday scenes - fragile, fleeting moments that I want to distil in the painting.
+My work often originates in a recognisable world: from pub interiors, recreational scenes in rural landscapes; stormy seas with freezing bathers, or ghostly, semi-abstract seascapes to urban milieus in which figures look off into the distance, absorbed in solitude, facing the unknown future.

-Cinema has always been a strong influence in my work.
-One of the rare qualities painting has, for me, is its capacity to magnify and slow down these fleeting moments, cinematically, highlighting the incidental detail and drama in the apparently mundane.
+These are everyday scenes - fragile, fleeting moments that I aim to distil in the painting.
+One of the qualities painting has, for me, is its capacity to magnify and slow down these fleeting moments, distilling the incidental detail, peculiarity and beauty in the apparently mundane.

 Recurrent themes and motifs are landscape, both metaphorical and physical - the vulnerability of the human within nature, time’s transience, the solace of the past yet also the ambiguities and illusions of memory.